 The ‘Edinburgh of the south’ buzzes with student life and a rich musical heritage

-Given that it has such rich history, it’s no surprise that Otago Museum is a wonderland of culture, nature and science.
-What’s more, it’s within walking distance of the city centre.
-Dunedin’s most popular attraction, it’s a fascinating and bargain-priced way to spend a day.
+Given Dunedin’s rich history, it’s no surprise that Otago Museum is a wonderland of culture, nature and science, all within walking distance of the city centre.
+Don't miss the indoor tropical forest, complete with 5m waterfall, a sky bridge and a thousand rainforest butterflies.
+It’s Dunedin’s most popular tourist attraction, and it’s a fascinating and bargain-priced way to spend a day.

 Distance to city centre 30km